DeanLeong/react-architecture-crud/README.md

 Don't get to caught up with the concept of CRUD, at the end of the day we're just teaching you how to build the following in react:

-- the ability to create new products
+- the ability to create a new product
 - the ability to read a product or products (this one was already covered in a previos lesson)
 - the ability to edit a product
 - the ability to delete a product